Isle of Skye: Language

 Historically, Skye was overwhelmingly Gaelic-speaking, but this changed between 1921 and 2001.
 In both the 1901 and 1921 censuses, all Skye parishes were more than 75 percent Gaelic-speaking.
-By 1971, only Kilmuir parish had more than three-quarters Gaelic speakers while the rest of Skye ranged between 50 and 74 per cent.
+By 1971, only Kilmuir parish had more than three-quarters of Gaelic speakers while the rest of Skye ranged between 50 and 74 percent.
 At that time, Kilmuir was the only area outside the Western Isles that had such a high proportion of Gaelic speakers.
-In the 2001 census Kilmuir had just under half Gaelic speakers, and overall, Skye had 31 per cent, distributed unevenly.
-The strongest Gaelic areas were in the north and south-west of the island, including Staffin at 61 per cent.
-The weakest areas were in the west and east (e.g. Luib 23 per cent and Kylerhea 19 per cent).
-Other areas on Skye ranged between 48 per cent and 25 per cent.
+In the 2001 census Kilmuir had just under half Gaelic speakers, and overall, Skye had 31 percent, distributed unevenly.
+The strongest Gaelic areas were in the north and southwest of the island, including Staffin at 61 percent.
+The weakest areas were in the west and east (e.g. Luib 23 percent and Kylerhea 19 percent).
+Other areas on Skye ranged between 48 percent and 25 percent.

 Government and politics

 In terms of local government, from 1975 to 1996, Skye, along with the neighbouring mainland area of Lochalsh, constituted a local government district within the Highland administrative area.
-In 1996 the district was included into the unitary Highland Council, (Comhairle na Gàidhealtachd) based in Inverness and formed one of the new council's area committees.
+In 1996 the district was included in the unitary Highland Council, (Comhairle na Gàidhealtachd) based in Inverness and formed one of the new council's area committees.
 Following the 2007 elections, Skye now forms a four-member ward called Eilean a' Cheò; it is currently represented by two independents, one Scottish National Party, and one Liberal Democrat councillor.

 Skye is in the Highlands and Islands electoral region and comprises a part of the Skye, Lochaber and Badenoch constituency of the Scottish Parliament, which elects one member under the first past the post basis to represent it.
 Kate Forbes is the current MSP for the SNP.
 In addition, Skye forms part of the wider Ross, Skye and Lochaber constituency, which elects one member to the House of Commons in Westminster.

-The present MP Member of Parliament is Ian Blackford of the Scottish National Party, who took office after the SNP's sweep in the General Election of 2015.
-Prior to this, Charles Kennedy, a Liberal Democrat, had represented the area since the 1983 general election.
+The present Member of Parliament is Liberal Democrat Angus MacDonald, who won his seat at the 2024 general election.
+Prior to this it was represented by Ian Blackford of the Scottish National Party, who took office after the SNP's sweep in the General Election of 2015.
+Before this, Charles Kennedy, a Liberal Democrat, had represented the area since the 1983 general election.

+There are seven civil parishes on the island, as shown in the map above.

 Economy

-The largest employer on the island and its environs is the public sector, which accounts for about a third of the total workforce, principally in administration, education and health.
-The second-largest employer in the area is the distribution, hotels and restaurants sector, highlighting the importance of tourism.
+The largest employer on the island and its environs is the public sector, which accounts for about a third of the total workforce, principally in administration, education, and health.
+The second-largest employer in the area is the distribution, hotels, and restaurants sector, highlighting the importance of tourism.
 Key attractions include Dunvegan Castle, the Clan Donald Visitor Centre, and The Aros Experience arts and exhibition centre in Portree.
 There are about a dozen large landowners on Skye, the largest being the public sector, with the Scottish Government owning most of the northern part of the island.
 Glendale is a community-owned estate in Duirinish, and the Sleat Community Trust, the local development trust, is active in various regeneration projects.